What happens in Jackson Hole doesn’t stay in Jackson Hole – KION546

 By Elisabeth Buchwald, CNN

 New York (CNN) — Most of the year, people visit Jackson Hole, Wyoming, to ski, fly fish or simply enjoy the region’s vast natural beauty.
-But for three days in late August, the city situated in the heart of Grand Teton National Park transforms into Woodstock for economists.
+But for three days in late August, the valley situated near Grand Teton National Park transforms into Woodstock for economists.

 There, top economists from across the globe rub shoulders with one another and mingle with reporters and investors hungry for clues about their economic outlooks.
 But instead of the Grateful Dead, the headliner of the festival taking place from August 24-26 is Federal Reserve Chair Jerome Powell (who admits he is a Deadhead).

-He’ll take the stage at the 46th such festival hosted by the Kansas City Fed, formally known as the Jackson Hole Economic Symposium, at 10:05 a.m.
-ET on Friday.
-But despite all the hype, his “set” could last under 10 minutes, like last year.
-And yet, those brief remarks in 2022 were powerful enough to roil markets.
+Powell took the stage at the 46th such festival hosted by the Kansas City Fed, formally known as the Jackson Hole Economic Symposium on Friday morning.

 Setting the stage: the economic backdrop

-Note: This story has been updated from its original version on Friday at 8 am ET